 Organizing Principles

-Reality operates according to a body of Organizing Principles that are implied by the expression of curiosity.
+Reality operates according to implicate Principles that organize the expression of curiosity.

-The expression of curiosity establishes the intended final state of reality as understanding.
-All else in reality are the fields and functions required to satisfy curiosity with understanding.
-Organizing Principles naturally emerge as influences to organize progression from curiosity to understanding
+The expression of curiosity establishes understanding as the intended final state of reality.
+All else in reality are the fields (functions, processes and relationships) required to satisfy curiosity with understanding.
+Organizing Principles naturally emerge as influences to enable progression from curiosity to understanding.

 Progression